 - 1 pound raw pecan halves

-Would you like to save this?
+Would you like to save this recipe?

 Instructions

 - Pre-heat an oven to 325°F and ready a baking tray with parchment or foil.
-Over medium low heat in a sauté pan or skillet, add butter, maple syrup, olive oil, brown sugar, spice and salt.
+Over medium low heat in a sauté pan or skillet, add butter, maple syrup, olive oil, brown sugar, spices and salt.
 Melt and stir until smooth.
 Add pecans and stir to coat evenly with a non-stick spatula.

 - Spread nuts evenly on the baking sheet.
-Bake until nuts are golden brown and you can smell the spices, about 15 minutes.
+Bake until nuts are golden brown and you can smell the spices, about 15-18 minutes.
 Do not let them get too dark.
 Allow nuts to cool.
 They will crisp upon cooling.
 Package in an airtight container.

 Anne says